 - Serve immediately with optional toppings like fresh fruit or whipped cream

 Shamrock Shake Recipe

 If you’re here to find a recipe for brewing a healthy Guinness, you might be slightly disappointed.
 However, if you’re a fan of the Shamrock Shake, you have to try this recipe for a healthier version!
-It’s sweet, creamy, my 3 little taste tester gave it double thumbs up and my husband who is a Shamrock Shake lover (for both the taste and nostalgia) also gave it his approval!
+It’s sweet, creamy and my 3 little taste testers gave it

-- 1 C of milk of choice (canned full-fat coconut milk will give it a richer milkshake consistency)
+- 2 C of milk of choice (I usually use almond, but unsweetened coconut milk is yummy and will give it a richer milkshake consistency)

 - 1 tsp vanilla extract or 1 scoop of vanilla protein powder (This is my favorite protein powder.
 No added sugar and the cleanest sourcing I’ve seen).

 - ¼ tsp pure peppermint extract